 Milla-Maria Joki worked as the project's research assistant in 2018-2019.
 In autumn 2019, she started as the project's new researcher.
 Joki is especially interested in feminist and critical animal studies, affectivity of food cultures, and questions of ability.

-Pirjo Apell coordinates Climate-friendly veggie food -campaign where the project encourages professional kitchens to provide climate sustainable and vegan meals to their customers.
-Her tasks also include managing cooperation between the project and a range of food system players.
+Pirjo Apell coordinated Climate-friendly veggie food -campaign where the project encourages professional kitchens to provide climate sustainable and vegan meals to their customers.
+Her tasks also included managing cooperation between the project and a range of food system players.
 Pirjo studies environmental sciences at the University of Helsinki.
 She has worked in the restaurant sector previously.
 She is also an active volunteer in the Friends of the Earth Finland –environmental non-governmental organization.
+Pirjo worked in the project from March 2018 to February 2021.

 Riitta Komulainen is a Bachelor of Arts from General History, and is now pursuing her Master’s in Gender Studies.
 She’s currently working on her M.A. thesis on far right vegetarians, and has also been an active participant in the Feminist Party.
 Her interests include postcolonial studies and how Western gender roles are reflected on the treatment of nonhuman animals and nature.
 Riitta worked in the project from May 2019 to March 2020.